jackkershaw/my-coding-progress/README.md

 - 19 October: 3 hours CSS lectures on position, z-index, navigation bars, 3 hours looking at sites i like and researching through are.na, 1.5 hour on class assignment, 0.75 hours on freecodecamp javascript challenges, completed freecodecamp javascript course.
 - 20 October:  3 hours CSS lectures on media queries and selectors.
 - 24 October: 3 hours catching up lectures from yesterday on CSS flexbox, 3 hours CSS lectures on CSS units and grid.
-- 25 October:  3 hours lectures on CSS animation, transition and transform.
+- 25 October:  1 hour lecture on CSS skills 3 hours lectures on CSS animation, transition and transform.
-- 26 October:
+- 26 October: 4.5 hours building HTML CSS site on Cooper Black as Just IT Project
 - 27 October:
 - 30 October:
 ## Codewars Profile